-By adding a backsplash throughout the kitchen wall space we are immediately able to liven up the room.
+By adding a backsplash throughout the kitchen wall we are immediately able to liven up the entire living area.

-The Tic Tac Tiles are a common, affordable and easy way to add a backsplash to your RV kitchen.
+We recommend that you get these Tic Tac Tiles as they are common, affordable and easy way to add a backsplash to your RV kitchen.

 The tiles come in a variety of patterns.
 Most are standardized to 12” x 12” squares which you can then cut to fit as necessary.

-If you are modifying your kitchen you might want to make this the first thing you do.
+If you are modifying your kitchen make sure this is the first thing you do.